 Withholding Income Tax Article 23

-Income Tax Article 23 is a tax withheld from the income of Domestic Taxpayers and Permanent Establishments / Bentuk Usaha Tetap (BUT) originating from the use of capital (dividends, interest, and royalties), provision of services (rent, compensation for services), or organizing activities (prizes, awards, and bonuses) other than those that are deducted Income Tax Article 21.
+Income Tax Article 23 is a tax withheld from the income of Domestic Taxpayers and Permanent Establishments / Bentuk Usaha Tetap (BUT) originating from the use of capital (dividends, interest, and royalties), provision of services (rent, compensation for services), or organizing activities (prizes, awards, and bonuses) other than those that are deducted under Income Tax Article 21.

 Withholding Income Tax Article 26